Noise-induced behaviors in neural mean field dynamics: Model and mean field equations

 The proof of this theorem essentially uses results from the works of Tanaka and Sznitman, summarized in~\cite{sznitman:89}.
 A distinction with these classical results is that the network is not totally homogeneous but composed of distinct neural populations.
 Thanks to the assumption that the proportion of neurons in each population is non-trivial ($N_{\alpha}/N \to \delta_{\alpha}\in ]0,1[$), the propagation of chaos occurs simultaneously in each population yielding our equations, as it is shown in a wider setting in~\cite{touboul-faugeras:11}.
-The main deep theoretical distinction is that the theorem claims a uniform convergence in time: most of the results proved in the kinetic theory domain show propagation of chaos properties and convergence results only for a finite time, and convergence estimates diverges as time increases.
+The main deep theoretical distinction is that the theorem claims a uniform convergence in time: most of the results proved in the kinetic theory domain show propagation of chaos properties and convergence results only for finite time \review{intervals}, and convergence estimates diverge as the \review{interval grows}.
 Uniform propagation of chaos is an important property as commented in~\cite{malrieu:08}, and particularly in our case as we will further comment.
 Methods to prove uniformity are generally involved (see e.g.~\cite{mischler-mouhot:11} where uniformity is obtained for certain models using a dual approach based on the analysis of generator operators).
 Due to the linearity of the intrinsic dynamics, we provide here an elementary proof of this property in our particular system. \begin{proof} The existence and uniqueness of solutions can be performed in a classical fashion using Picard iterations of an integral form of equation \eqref{eq:MFE} and a contraction argument.
-The proof of the convergence towards this law, and of the propagation of chaos can be performed using Sznitman's powerful coupling method (see e.g.~\cite{sznitman:89}, method which dates back from Dobrushin~\cite{dobrushin:70}), that consists in defining different independent processes $\bar{V}^i$ solution of equation \eqref{eq:MFE} driven by the same Brownian motion $(B^i_t)_t$ as involved in the network equation \eqref{eq:Network}, and with the same initial condition $V^i(0)$ as neuron $i$ in the network.
-Once these processes have been defined, it is easy to see that for a neuron $i$ belonging to population $\alpha$:
+The proof of the convergence towards this law, and of the propagation of chaos can be performed using Sznitman's powerful coupling method (see e.g.~\cite{sznitman:89}, method which dates back from Dobrushin~\cite{dobrushin:70}), that consists in \review{exhibiting an almost sure limit of the sequence of processes $V^i_t$ as $N$ goes to infinity by coupling the mean field equation with the network equation as follows.
+We define the} different independent processes $\bar{V}^i$ solution of equation \eqref{eq:MFE} driven by the same Brownian motion $(B^i_t)_t$ as involved in the network equation \eqref{eq:Network}, and with the same initial condition $V^i(0)$ as neuron $i$ in the network. \review{It is clear that these processes are independent (since the $(B^i_t)$ are pairwise independent) and have the same law as the solution of the mean field equation~\eqref{eq:MFE}.
+The almost sure convergence of $(V^i_t)$ towards $(\bar{V}^i_t)$ will therefore imply the convergence in law towards the mean field equation.} For a neuron $i$ belonging to population $\alpha$, we have:

 We have, denoting by $\tau$ the maximal value of $(\tau_{\beta}, \beta=1\ldots P)$: